Australia Day

 Youth Week

 Come together and get involved with your community during Youth Week.
 Share your ideas and views on issues important to you, showcase your talents, plus enjoy a variety of fun events and activities.
-Sutherland Shire Council in partnership with our local Youth Services and Youth Reference Group are excited to offer the following free events!
+Sutherland Shire Council in partnership with our local Youth Services and Youth Reference Group are excited to offer free events back in 2024.

 Meeting of Two Cultures